ELayman1/Ser422Lab4/README.txt

     1. Open rdbm.properties.
     2. Change jdbcURL, jdbcUser, jdbcPasswd according to your database.
 Running Producer in Project:
     1. Change build.properties
               a. tomcat_webapps = [Your tomcat_webapps directory path.]
               b. asurite = [Your asurite or username] Running Consumer:
     1. Navigate to consumer folder in unzipped folder (Should already be compiled.).
     2. (In CLI (If Needed)): javac -cp activemq-all-5.15.9.jar Lab4Consumer.java
     3. (In CLI): java -cp .;activemq-all-5.15.9.jar Lab4Consumer

 //---Task3---//
+Running Docker
+    1. Navigate to docker directory(Should be in highest level).
+    2. (In CLI): docker build .
+    3. (In CLI): docker container run -p 8080:8080 -p 8081:8081 <ContainerID>
 //----------------------------------------------------------------------------------------------//
 Booktown API Doc
 //----------------------------------------------------------------------------------------------//